 Parent-Child Relationships

-Parent-Child Relationships track the physical assembly structure of your assets - what components are physically inside or attached to other assets.
+Parent-Child Relationships track the physical assembly structure of your assets - what components are physically inside or attached to other assets - with complete relationship history audit trail.

 Understanding Physical Hierarchy